Gregory J. Fiske M.S.

 Greg Fiske

-Greg Fiske is a geographer who administers the many technical aspects of Woodwell Climate Research Center’s geospatial and data visualization activities.
-His background includes extensive use of geographic techniques including Geographic Information Systems, Cartography, Remote Sensing, and Relational Database Management to conduct and communicate environmental science.
+Greg Fiske is a geographer who administers the many technical aspects of Woodwell Climate Research Center’s geospatial activities.
+He is the lead cartographer and a data visualization specialist with extensive background in Geographic Information Systems (GIS), Remote Sensing, and Spatial Database Management.

 Fiske has broad expertise in cloud-based spatial data analysis.
-He has designed and developed complex spatial analysis workflows and has taught scientists, students, and researchers on the use of both open-source and proprietary geospatial software.
+He has designed and developed complex spatial analysis workflows, worked with broad-based international teams, and taught many scientists, students, and researchers on the use of both open-source and proprietary geospatial software.

-Prior to joining Woodwell Climate, Fiske worked at the Lawrence Livermore National Laboratory in California.
+Prior to joining Woodwell, Fiske worked at the Lawrence Livermore National Laboratory in California.
 He earned his B.S. from Plymouth State University in New Hampshire and his M.S. from Oregon State University in Corvallis, Oregon.

 Projects